 Today, if you want to transfer money from one wallet to another, that is not possible.
 Also, several applications have put a limit on the minimum amount you need to have in your wallet to be able to use the app.
 In such cases, cards or cash are a preferred payment method over wallets.

 The mobile wallet market is also overcrowded.
-Since demonetization, multiple players have saturated the market.
+Since the demonetization, multiple players have saturated the market.
 Most of them offer little to no differentiation which makes a weak case for mobile wallets.
-Revenue opportunity is limited and unless these companies keep evolving and adding value to their offerings, the future seems bleak.
+The revenue opportunity is limited and unless these companies keep evolving and adding value to their offerings, the future seems bleak.

 Also, you can use one Virtual Permanent Address to accept or receive payments from several banks that support UPI.